Fall History, Theology, Ethics courses at AMBS

 Global Mennonite History HTE602

-Biennial — Three hours — TBA
+Biennial — Three hours — Walter Sawatsky

 Students will examine the story of seeking to live out initial Anabaptist-Mennonite visions and developing distinct patterns as a churchly tradition; then how new influences enriched it, tested it, and what role Mennonites play within Christianity today.
 We will rethink Mennonite history (migrations, mission, ethics, theology, spirituality, ethnicity, and national adaptation) by reviewing recent interpretations, using nontraditional sources, and constructing a new interpretive frame-work for understanding Mennonite issues from a global perspective.